Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

    :caption: Table of Contents
    :maxdepth: 3

-All Data-Mover designs are "codeless" that you need to create the OpenCL™ kernels by simply calling the **Kernel Generator** with a JSON description and ROM content (if needed) as a text file.
+All Data Mover designs are codeless — you create the OpenCL™ kernels by calling the **Kernel Generator** with a JSON description and ROM content (if needed) as a text file.

 The **Kernel Generator** consists of:

 - Kernel templates (in Jinja2), which can be instantiated through configurations from JSON.
 - Data converter to transform the user-provided texture ROM content into a usable initialization file.
-- Python script to automate the kernel generation from JSON to HLS C++ OpenCL kernel, which is ``L2/scripts/internal/generate_kernels.py``.
+- Python script to automate kernel generation from JSON to HLS C++ OpenCL kernel: ``L2/scripts/internal/generate_kernels.py``.

 ..
 ATTENTION::
-    Generated kernels are not self-contained source code, they would reference low-level block implementation headers in the ``L1/include`` folder.
-Ensure that folder is passed to the AMD Vitis™ compiler as a header search path when compiling project using generated programmable logic (PL) kernels.
+    Generated kernels are not self-contained source code; they reference low-level block implementation headers in the ``L1/include`` folder.
+Ensure that folder is passed to the AMD Vitis™ compiler as a header search path when compiling a project using generated programmable logic (PL) kernels.

-Programmable 4D Data-Mover
+Programmable 4D Data Mover
 ===========================

 .. _programmable-features: